 Boneless or Bone-in

-The bone in a bone-in ham gives the meat a more pronounced flavour and texture, and as an added bonus the leftover ham bone is perfect for making stews and soups.
+The bone in a bone-in ham gives the meat a more pronounced flavor and texture, and as an added bonus, the leftover ham bone is perfect for making stews and soups.
 A boneless ham is far more convenient when it comes to presentation.
-With this kind of ham the bone is removed and the ham is pressed into an oval shape.
+With this kind of ham, the bone is removed, and the ham is pressed into an oval shape.
 This makes it the easiest cut of ham to carve.

 Spiral Cut Ham

-A spiral cut ham takes all the fuss out of the bone-in vs boneless debate as it still got the bone inside to add to the flavour profile, but it is also pre-cut into thin slices that just need to be carved away from the bone.
+A spiral-cut ham takes all the fuss out of the bone-in vs. boneless debate as it still has the bone inside to add to the flavor profile, but it is also pre-cut into thin slices that just need to be carved away from the bone.
 This is perfect for ham sandwich leftovers the next day, as the thick slices pull away from the bone rather easily.

 How Much Ham to Buy

 When purchasing a ham, the size you need greatly depends on the number of servings you require.

 For Boneless Ham: